webrecorder/browsertrix-crawler/docs/docs/index.md

 Welcome to the Browsertrix Crawler official documentation.

 Browsertrix Crawler is a simplified browser-based high-fidelity crawling system, designed to run a complex, customizable browser-based crawl in a single Docker container.
 Browsertrix Crawler uses [Puppeteer](https://github.com/puppeteer/puppeteer) to control one or more [Brave Browser](https://brave.com/) browser windows in parallel.
+Data is captured through the [Chrome Devtool Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/) in the browser.

 !!! note